alljoyn/hae/cpp/README.md

    - The current version supports only TV-related interfaces.
 (Channel, AudioVolume, AudioVideoInput, Hid)
    - Intergrated controller is designed to make it easier to add other interfaces.
  * cpp/samples/TVControllee :
-   - Example of hae device composed of Base sample controllee
+   - Example of hae device composed of Base sample contorllee
    - Emulated virtual TV sample.
 It has 4 interfaces.
 (Channel, AudioVolume, AudioVideoInput, Hid)